tyetrask/story-time/README.md

 This project is currently using Ruby 2.3, Rails 5.0, and React 15.4.

+⚠️ This application is in development.
+The project is being [tracked in Pivotal Tracker](https://www.pivotaltracker.com/n/projects/1993005).

 To create the development environment:
 ```
 $ vagrant up